If You Lose Your COVID-19 Vaccination Card, It Can Be Replaced -- Here's How

 CHICAGO (CBS) — Between Lollapalooza and some Chicago restaurants, you may find yourself needing to prove your COVID-19 vaccination status.

 But carrying your vaccination record card from the Centers for Disease Control and Prevention means there is a higher risk of losing it.
-So what happens if you do?READ MORE: Chicago Weather: Warm Winds Tuesday
+So what happens if you do?READ MORE: City Council Committee Backs Zoning Change For Thompson Center To Assist State's Efforts To Sell Building

 As CBS 2’s Marie Saavedra reported, the first piece of advice is to do everything possible to make sure you don’t.
 But it can be replaced if it comes to that.